 (Understanding yourself is a pathway to understanding others.)

 I can remember being 12 or 13 years old when I discovered Zen Buddhism and a few years later Taoism because I wanted to see what these practitioners of Zen could see, what great realization about ourselves that they achieved.
 What did they know about human beings and the world that isn’t taught in mainstream society.
 The world and everything in it was a grand thing to me at the time and I contemplated how wonderful it would be to have an incredibly detailed and evolving mental picture of the universe and mankind.
 I understood that this hobby of mine would require me looking at the world and myself through many different viewpoints so there were many disciplines and subjects I studied in addition to Zen and Taoism, I looked at astronomy, physics, history, evolution, politics, psychology, quantum mechanics, neurology to name a few.
-I’m telling you this because on this journey to better understand yourself and others you absolutely have to combine facts and evolving ideas from scientific disciplines and combine these with the insights you glean from introspection/meditation and what great teachers like Gautama Buddha and J Krishnamurti have to say about the human experience.
+I’m telling you this because on this journey to better understand yourself and others you absolutely have to combine facts and evolving ideas from scientific disciplines and combine these with the insights you glean from introspection/meditation and what great teachers like Gautama Buddha, J Krishnamurti and Aaron Beck have to say about the human experience.
 I suggest neurology and psychology be the subjects you start with and others that you think might be useful.

-As I continued to build over many years a grand mental representation of the universe and the human experience here and there I would take what I had learned and use that information to fight a drug habit, manage my finances better, control a quick temper, eat healthier, improve my social skills and make more money.
+As I continued to build over many years a grand mental representation of the universe and the human experience here and there I would take what I had learned and use that information to fight bad habits, manage my finances better, control a quick temper, eat healthier, improve my social skills and make more money.
 Understand that in the beginning I was caught up in gaining a profound understanding of myself and the world.
 I wasn’t doing it to make positive changes in my life but that’s what happened.
 At this point in my life as I write these words I’m 51 years old and regardless of all that I have learned I still have issues.
-I want you to understand that, …….yet I can truthfully say that had I not made an effort to better understand myself and the world I might’ve died years ago, be living on the streets or in prison.
+I want you to understand that, …….yet I can truthfully say that had I not made an effort to better understand myself and the world I might’ve died years ago, living on the streets or in prison.

 When you get some time study the Zen practice of zazen.
 This can be a way for you to learn to become mindful, to practice becoming disentangled from thoughts and emotions and come to realize that in being caught up in them you can be led astray, creating problems for yourself and those around you.